 What to do in and around Spello

-Now that you know everything about what to see in and around Spello, I can tell you that there are not only beautiful things to see, but there is also a lot of choice about what to do.
+Now I can tell you that there are not only beautiful things to see, but there is also a lot of choice about what to do.

-On the other hand, knowing that there are so many things to see in Spello, I recommend you take part in the event “Spello di vicolo in vicolo” (Spello from alley to alley).
+On the other hand, I recommend you take part in the event “Spello di vicolo in vicolo” (Spello from alley to alley).
 A guide will take you through the town’s alleys and past its monuments, in a walk of a thousand emotions.

-Bike tours are also available to visit Spello and its surroundings.
+Bike tours are also available to visit the town and its surroundings.
 One example is the excursion to the Roman Aqueduct, which is located in the surroundings of the village and has recently been restored.

-Since we have given so much importance to what to see in Spello, it is also necessary to talk about food and wine.
+Since we have given so much importance to what to see, it is also necessary to talk about food and wine.
 I bet your mouth is already watering!

 Among the many dishes to be tasted, I recommend in particular: pasta alla Norcina, with cream and sausage, and the Ciaramicola, a typical Easter cake that has recently been so successful that it is produced throughout the year.
 Finally, Impastoiata, a dish that has a long history linked to the life of Umbrian farmers and is made of polenta and legumes.